Join Us In Our Restoration Efforts!

 BRRT

-Brandywine River Restoration Trust is dedicated to the restoration of the historic Brandywine River.
+Brandywine River Restoration Trust is dedicated to the restoration of the historic Brandywine River and enabling the migration of American Shad and providing equitable opportunity for environmental education and recreation.

 The Brandywine Conservancy has been working hard to figure out how to prevent flooding in the Brandywine River watershed ever since since the ruinious flooding caused by Hurricane Ida in 2021.
 The drafts of the Brandywine Flood Study’s Summary and Technical Report are now available online.
 The public comment period is open until March 1 and comments can be submitted through an online form available at the Flood Study website or by emailing floodstudy@brandywine.org.
 Great job BC!!! ...
 See MoreSee Less